 What does this new posture look like?
 The heart surrendered to God is committed to obedience.
 Real obedience to the words of Christ can never be a half-hearted matter . . . it’s all or nothing.
 These ones have decided that self-interest will no longer rule the throne of their hearts.
 Such ones have grasped the wonderful key to life – “It’s not about me!”
 This lifestyle knows well the words of Jesus in Matthew 10:39, “Whoever finds his life will lose it, and whoever loses his life for my sake will find it.”

 Surrender to God is never a burden but a joy; it is fueled by an experiential understanding of the surrendered love of God in Christ for us.
 Love and passion for God are the only forces strong enough to draw a believer into the place of surrender and keep him or her there.
 Why?
 Because the wonder and joy of his love ruins us for anything else.
-Next week we introduce our ninth animated reading, Nothing Changes but Everything is Different.
+Next week we introduce our ninth devotional poem, Nothing Changes but Everything is Different.

 What Do You Think?

 Does the posture of surrender scare you?
 What would it take for you to embrace such an attitude?
 What would it take for you to more fully entrust God with the throne of your heart?